Please select the country or location you would like to see content from.

 What if baby is not latching on well?

-If your baby has a tongue tie or gets used to feeding when sleepy, this can affect the latch, which in turn can affect a good feed.
-Nipple shields and other instruments may also affect the latch.
+If your baby has tongue tie or gets used to feeding when sleepy, this can affect the latch, which in turn can affect a good feed.
+Nipple shields and other instruments may also affect latch.
 While any of these issues are being addressed, you might want to consider expressing your milk alongside breastfeeding if the latch is less than ideal.

 Any other tips?